SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 | PitstopPlan | Requests a pitstop plan from the virtual race engineer. |
 | PitstopPrepare | Requests Jona to transfer the values from the current pitstop plan to the Pitstop MFD. |

+See the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) for the "Race Engineer" plugin above for more information on *PitstopPlan* and *PitstopPrepare*.

-Beside controlling the pitstop settings from the button box, all settings are also available as actions, which can be bound to external event sources.
+Beside controlling the pitstop settings from the button box, most of the settings are also available as actions, which can be bound to external event sources.
 See the list of [actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions) for more information.

 ### Important preparation for the Pitstop MFD handling